marcsmithr/marcsmithr/README.md

   <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.demolab.com?font=Rubik&pause=1000&size=30&color=            957DAD&center=true&vCenter=true&width=475&lines=Full+Stack+Web+Developer;Software+Development+Engineer;Marc+Smith" "alt="Typing SVG" /></a>
 </p>

-I am a full-stack software developer with experience with Javascript, Python, Node, Flask, React, Redux, Git, and more.

-I was previously working in the education field, with a strong passion for language, cross-cultural understanding, and effective learning strategies.
-I graduated from App Academy, an intensive software engineering program to pivot into an exciting career in technology.
+I am a Devops Enginer and an IT all-rounder.

 I am interested in linguistics and speak three non-programming languages.
 I also have a whole suite of geeky interests and hobbies including, TTRPGs (I am a forever DM), MTG, video games, and Warhammer 40k.
 I love fantasy and world building.
 If you want to swap dnd stories or have some good book recommendations, let me know!